defland/bhpcore/doc/translation_process.md

 Translations
 ============

-The Aither Core project has been designed to support multiple localisations.
+The Bluehost Core project has been designed to support multiple localisations.
 This makes adding new phrases, and completely new languages easily achievable.
-For managing all application translations, Aither Core makes use of the Transifex online translation management tool.
+For managing all application translations, Bluehost Core makes use of the Transifex online translation management tool.

 ### Helping to translate

-Multiple language support is critical in assisting Aither’s global adoption, and growth.
-One of Aither’s greatest strengths is cross-boarder money transfers, any help making that easier is greatly appreciated.
+Multiple language support is critical in assisting Bluehost’s global adoption, and growth.
+One of Bluehost’s greatest strengths is cross-boarder money transfers, any help making that easier is greatly appreciated.

 Please help us translate by edit the language files from here: https://github.com/aithercore/aither/tree/master/src/qt/locale Click to a .ts file, edit file and translate all phrases, enter desscription and click "Propose file change".
-In your project list, go to Aither project and click "Pull & request", we will aprrove your request for translation.
+In your project list, go to Bluehost project and click "Pull & request", we will aprrove your request for translation.
-We would like to thank all of our translation contributions for helping Aither reach out more relevant users.
+We would like to thank all of our translation contributions for helping Bluehost reach out more relevant users.

 ### Writing code with translations
 We use automated scripts to help extract translations in both Qt, and non-Qt source files.
 It is rarely necessary to manually edit the files in `src/qt/locale/`.
 The translation source files must adhere to the following format: